deep-gabani/pdf_cracker/README.md

   -d, --digits          Flag to indicate if there are digits in the password.
 Default = False.
   -sc, --special_chars  Flag to indicate if there are special characters in the password.
 Default = False.
   -w, --whitespace      Flag to indicate if there are whitespace in the password.
 Default = False.
+  -t THREADS, --threads THREADS
+                        Number of threads to use.
 ```

 Usage examples: